 2022 CIRCA-IMET Artist-in-Residence: Ann Sofie Clemmensen

-As the 2022-23 CIRCA-IMET Artist in Residence, I have been invited into the wondrous world of marine biology and the incredible work that the researchers are doing at IMET.
-The experience has really opened my eyes to what we cannot see yet is so important for all life on this planet.
-In conversation with researchers Dr. Allen Place, Dr. Vikram Vakharia, and Dr. Helen Dooley, my project seeks to bring their research data into visual form using the moving body and cinematography.
-The outcome from this residency will result in an exhibition of 4-6 short cinematic dance-for-camera works that communicate on a sensory, visual, and kinetic level new perspectives on the work being done to protect and preserve healthy marine ecosystems.
+Ann Sofie Clemmensen worked with researchers Dr. Allen Place, Dr. Vikram Vakharia, and Dr. Helen Dooley to create BodyScopy, bringing their research data into visual form using the moving body and cinematography.
+The outcome resulted in a series of short cinematic dance-for-camera works that communicate on a sensory, visual, and kinetic level new perspectives on the work being done to protect and preserve healthy marine ecosystems.